-Blue Mountain College was founded in 1873 by General Mark Perrin Lowrey.
-A village preacher before the Civil War, General Lowrey was a man of vision who saw the importance of providing a thorough education for women.
+Blue Mountain College was founded in 1873 by General Mark Perrin Lowrey who was a man of vision who saw the importance of providing a thorough education for women.
 He and his two oldest daughters made up the faculty at what was then known as Blue Mountain Female Institute.
 Despite the fact that the education of women was not very popular in 1873 and the South was poor, General Lowrey and his daughters enrolled fifty students the first session.

 Miss Modena Lowrey, who later became Mrs. Modena Lowrey Berry, served as "Lady Principal" and then as Vice-President from 1873 to 1934.
-It is believed that she served in these capacities longer than any other American woman has served as a major college official.
+It is believed that she served in these capacities as a major college official longer than any other American woman.
 She was the second woman in the state's history to be named to the Mississippi Hall of Fame.